There's always something about filling up shelves with mismatched items :) This is actually our cupboard under the stairs where we

 hide the boy who lived store most of our home decorations.

-I'm not a stuffed toys gal but I find these things funny and amusing (they sing and dance when you press that white button!), especially when you're just in need of a quick, random laugh.
+I'm not a stuffed toys gal but I find these things funny and amusing (they sing and dance when you press that white button!), especially when I'm in a need of a quick laugh/pick-me-up before I head upstairs.
 I know, I'm shallow like that.